Saloni1707/Car_Racing/README.md

 Throughout this project, explored several concepts in RL and DQN, deepened my understanding of neural networks in control systems, and learned from various resources.

-1)Project Structure
+I)Project Structure

 Reinforcement_Learning → Contains the main logic of the DQN, including how the agent selects actions and updates its Q-values.

 Car_spec → Contains the car’s mathematical model, physics, and configuration details.

-2)Learnings
+II)Learnings

-Why Q-learning struggles in large state spaces.
+1.Why Q-learning struggles in large state spaces.

-How experience replay and target networks improve training stability.
+2.How experience replay and target networks improve training stability.

-Practical implementation of RL in a continuous, dynamic environment.
+3.Practical implementation of RL in a continuous, dynamic environment.

-3)References</br>
+References</br>
 Check out [Karpathy’s blog on Reinforcement Learning](https://karpathy.github.io/2016/05/31/rl/).
  — a great introduction that helped me understand the fundamentals.